arnasziedavicius/app-deployment-ubuntu/README.md

 ## Usage

-Run the initialisation script.
+Run the initialisation script:
 ``` bash
 ~/init.sh <your_access_token>
 ```

 `your_access_token` argument is optional and can be passed to save from Git user and password prompts.
 Please refer to [this](https://github.com/settings/tokens) for obtainining the token on GitHub.

-Run the update script.
+Run the update script:
 ``` bash
 ~/update.sh
 ```